mmckegg/web-audio-school/lessons/3. Effects/13. Tremolo/lesson.md

+> Add a global effect so that the audio output has a `'sine'` shaped tremolo at a rate of `3` Hz.

+You can listen to how the audio is supposed to sound by clicking **Play Answer**.

 # Create a Tremolo Effect

 The simple way of creating a tremolo effect is using a GainNode with it's `gain` AudioParam modulated by a low `frequency` OscillatorNode.